-This is a partial list of suggestions – pick what fits your situation.
-Although I don’t agree with everything in each book, they are all quite good.
+Use what fits your situation.
+Though I don’t agree with everything in each book, these are all quite good.

 Excellent information on child development, what to expect, parenting and the health of your child and family.

-2) Assertive Discipline For Parents, Revised edition, by Lee Canter with Marlene Canter, (authors of Homework Without Tears) 1993, 2009 eBook, Perennial Library press + Harper Collins, paperback, $13
+2) Assertive Discipline For Parents, Revised edition, by Lee Canter with Marlene Canter, (authors of Homework Without Tears) 2009, paperback, $13

 One of the best books for parents who too often give in and need help setting firm, not harsh, limits.
 Excellent for all parents.
-And it’s concise!
+Concise!

-3) How To Talk So Kids Will Listen & Listen so Kids Will Talk by Adele Faber and Elaine Mazlish, updated 2/7/12 Scribner, paperback $10.88, eBook
+3) How To Talk So Kids Will Listen & Listen so Kids Will Talk by Adele Faber and Elaine Mazlish, 2012 Scribner, paperback $10

 Another excellent classic for parents and anyone who hopes to talk to and connect to kids.
 There are versions for Teens and Teachers.

-4) The Whole Brain Child by Daniel Siegel MD + Tina Payne Bryson PhD; 2011 paperback + eBook, Bantam Books, $10
+4) The Whole Brain Child by Daniel Siegel MD + Tina Payne Bryson PhD; 2011 paperback, $10

-Uses brain development and looking at yourself to provide good parenting advice with humor.
-Companion book for teens : Yes, Your Parents Are Crazy
+Brain development and looking at yourself, good parenting advice with humor.
+Also Yes, Your Parents Are Crazy

 A good book on all aspects of ADHD including school and parenting.
-Adult version published 2010.
+Adult version 2010.

-This book emphasizes helping parents properly shift “the problem” to the child and not take the situation personally.
-I particularly like how they help parents detach from power struggles and not let our own issues get in the way.
+Emphasizes helping parents properly shift “the problem” to the child and not take the situation personally.
+Helps parents detach from power struggles and not let our own issues get in the way.

-A self help book written for parents and teens and younger youth to help learn cognitive therapy techniques to combat obsessions and compulsions.
+Written for parents, teens, and children to help learn cognitive therapy techniques to combat obsessions and compulsions.